dmji/go-stringer/README.md

 Forked on commit: 28cd7188fd2c8f3ede85d4b7a6734cc426422094 [ref](https://github.com/golang/tools/commit/28cd7188fd2c8f3ede85d4b7a6734cc426422094 "GitHub Golang/Tools Commit 28cd718") `Unfortunately, I don't know how to fork only cmd/stringer, so there is no direct connection and it seems impossible to synchronize changes automatically.`

-~~internal - folder contains all dependencis to compile tests of stringer~~ `So far tests not in repo so internal not needed too`

 ## Motivation

 To extend the generator functional to get automatically the text in the format I need and an additional function that returns enum value by text.